bokeh/bokeh/sphinx/source/docs/user_guide/bokehjs.rst

+.. _userguide_bokehjs:

 Developing with JavaScript
 ==========================

 In order to create interactive plots and applications in the browser, Bokeh has a client-side library, BokehJS, to do all the work of drawing and rendering and event handling in a browser.
-The Bokeh Python library, and libraries for such as R, Scala, and Julia, are primarily a means to interact with BokehJS conveniently at a high level, without needing to explicitly worry about JavaScript or web development.
+The Bokeh Python library, and libraries for :ref:`userguide_quickstart_other_languages` such as R, Scala, and Julia, are primarily a means to interact with BokehJS conveniently at a high level, without needing to explicitly worry about JavaScript or web development.
 However, BokehJS has its own API, and it is possible to do pure JavaScript development using BokehJS directly.
-Additionally, with custom models typically requires interacting with BokehJS directly as well.
+Additionally, :ref:`userguide_extensions` with custom models typically requires interacting with BokehJS directly as well.

 .. warning::
     The BokehJS APIs are new as of version ``0.12`` and may undergo some